AstroBarker/tovpy/README.md

 With the nuclear equation of state, we assume a cold neutron star (minimum temperature of the table) and beta equilibrium.

-Includes forward Eular and RK4 temporal integration.
+Includes forward Euler and RK4 temporal integration.

 ## Dependencies
  - numpy